X / Twitter Question

 Keep exploring the workflow

-Edit X posts from one calmer queue instead of remembering which native X product created them.
+Edit scheduled X posts from one calmer queue instead of remembering which native X product created them.

 Social media character counter